nyergler/nyergler.github.io/content/posts/2004-07-30-maps-as-culture.md

   </li>
 </ul>

 And finally, “the 19th century was really into documentation.”
-It seems to me that what Rumsey is doing and what <span class="caps">CC</span> is doing are really trying to regenerate that fascination with documentation and documenting culture.
+It seems to me that what Rumsey is doing and what CC is doing are really trying to regenerate that fascination with documentation and documenting culture.

 The second keynote, [David Patrick][3]  of [Novell][4]  (nay, Ximian), was a real snooze comparitively.
 I wouldn’t have wanted to follow Rumsey, but Patrick showed himself to be incredibily incapable at capturing the crowd’s imagination.
 Maybe I’m too focused on aesthetics and imagination, but a talk on “The Business of Linux” wasn’t that interesting.
-Maybe I’m just having flashbacks to hearing a Novell exec pitch Netware back when I worked for a <span class="caps">VAR</span>.
+Maybe I’m just having flashbacks to hearing a Novell exec pitch Netware back when I worked for a VAR.